 - Muscle tremors

-- Fatigue – after the caffeine levels have left your bloodstream you may feel more tired than normal.
+- Fatigue – after the caffeine levels have reduced in your bloodstream you may feel more tired than normal.
 As if your body has to ‘catch up’.
-Best to consume moderate levels of caffeine for this reason.
+Best to not drink too much caffeine for this reason.

 - Itchy skin, eyes, ears, nose